Vitamin D has been touted as a must-have vitamin in recent years as studies have shown that many Americans are deficient.

 But understanding what’s the right amount of vitamin D for young children, pregnant women, and others, can be difficult.

 This month, three studies shed more light on when pregnant women and babies should be getting vitamin supplements, and what’s the ideal amount.

 Vitamin D may reduce wheezing in some preterm babies

-The first study was published in the Journal of the American Medical Association (JAMA), and spearheaded by a University Hospitals Rainbow Babies & Children’s Hospital researcher.
+The was published in the Journal of the American Medical Association (JAMA), and spearheaded by a University Hospitals Rainbow Babies & Children’s Hospital researcher.
 The team found infants born between 28 and 36 weeks of gestation who took a daily vitamin D supplement had a lower risk of wheezing.

 When African-American infants arrive prematurely, they have an increased risk for recurrent wheezing.
 It’s also a risk factor for developing asthma later on.

 Dr. Anna Maria Hibbs, the lead author and neonatologist in the division of neonatology and perinatal medicine at University Hospitals Rainbow Babies & Children’s Hospital, said that supplementing with 400 international units (IU) of vitamin D per day until six months of age can reduce the chance that the child will experience recurrent wheezing.

 “Parents need to know African-American preterm infants are at high risk of wheezing in infancy,” Hibbs said.
 “I hope this study can highlight the burden of wheezing illness experienced by premature babies and the importance of targeting interventions that can lessen this burden.”